IntelPython/numba-dpex/docs/user_guides/debugging/backtrace.rst

 .. code-block:: bash

-    export NUMBA_DPPY_DEBUGINFO=1
-    export NUMBA_OPT=1
+    export NUMBA_OPT=0
     gdb-oneapi -q --args python simple_dppy_func.py

-Next, we can see the call stack from the kernel and from the nested function:
+Next we see the call stack from the kernel and the nested function:

 .. code-block:: bash